 What is the policy to assess good governance practices of the investee companies?

-MSCI captures good governance practices through its MSCI ESG Controversies model, which is incorporated into the Index's methodology.
+MSCI captures good governance practices through its MSCI ESG Controversies model, both of which are incorporated into the Index's methodology.
 MSCI ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others.